ricsanfre/pi-cluster/docs/_posts/2023-06-24-announcing-release-1.7.md

 Adding support for hybrid x86/ARM bare metal nodes, combining in the same cluster Raspberry PI nodes (ARM) and x86 mini PCs (HP Elitedesk 800 G3).

-Initially the intent of this project was to build a kuberentes cluster using only Raspberry PI nodes.
+Initially the intent of this project was to build a kubernetes cluster using only Raspberry PI nodes.
 Due to Raspberry shortage during last 2 years, which makes impossible to buy them at reasonable prices, I have decided to look for alternatives to be able to scale up my cluster.

 Use old x86 refurbished mini PCs, with Intel i5 processors, has been the solution.
 These mini PCs provide similar performance to RaspberryPi's Quadcore ARM Cortex-A72, but its memory can be expanded up to 32GB of RAM (Raspberry PI higher model only supports 8GB RAM).
 As a drawback power consumption of those mini PCs are higher that Raspberry PIs.